felix-hilden/tekore/contributing.rst

 and the release notes reference the new release.
 Running tests once more is also good practice.
 Tox is used to build the appropriate distributions and publish them on PyPI.
+The publish script also reads credentials from a .pypirc file, so please set that up before publishing.

 .. code:: sh